 Here’s how competing e-commerce marketplaces fared after going public.

 eBay (EBAY) is an e-commerce corporation headquartered in San Jose, California.
 It went public on the NASDAQ in 1998, trading at $0.79.
 It performed moderately well over the following decade.
 But it wasn’t until 2009 that the stock began to truly gain traction.
-The stock saw an all-time high of $59.27 in July 2020 and now trades at $53.68.
+The stock saw an all-time high of $59.27 in July 2020 and closed yesterday at $53.06.

 Etsy (ETSY) is an e-commerce platform that acts as a marketplace for vendors of handmade wares.
 It started trading on the NASDAQ in 2015 at $27.58.
 The stock didn’t start to climb until early 2018, rising to an impressive peak of $135.06 in August 2020.
-It now trades at $123.82.
+It closed out the trading day yesterday at $190.76.

 Overstock (OSTK) is an Internet retailer that specializes in furniture and home goods.
 It launched its stock on the NASDAQ in 1999, trading at $0.25.
 The stock saw minimal growth until early 2002, when it began to rise.
 The stock has seen its fair share of ups and downs, with two notable peaks in 2004 and 2018.
-It saw an all-time high of $121.09 in August 2020 and now trades at $88.57.
+It saw an all-time high of $121.09 in August 2020 and closed yesterday at $62.57.

 Wayfair (W) is a home-goods retailer headquartered in Boston.
 It went public on the NYSE in 2014, trading at $32.18.
 The stock saw moderate growth for several years before it began to pick up in 2017.
 TThe stock hit rock bottom at $27.24 in March 2020 but rebounded to an all-time high of $340.66 just five months later.
-It now trades at $307.16.
+It closed out the trading day yesterday at $276.73.